stuartellis/stuartellis-org-infra-labs/terraform1/stacks/definitions/infra-one/README.md

 This is a canary stack for testing.

-It deploys SSM Parameters to AWS.
+It deploys parameters to SSM Parameter Store to AWS.